 When you look at the reasons above, you’d almost think that you should comply with as many lists as possible.
 The truth is, that was never their point.
 Brands that initiated the MRSLs did so to prove they work on a better environment by engaging their suppliers.
 This means that compliance is a good thing to aim for, but it doesn’t make your own sustainability program.
 Second, complying with a MRSL takes time and money.
 We therefore suggest you find out what’s important to you and your customers, and make this information leading when you decide which lists you want to comply with.
 This way, the motivation to make a difference comes from within your organisation, making it easier to start the transition towards a more sustainable production process.
 It will also help you build a strong brand in the long run, as an unambiguous and effective sustainability strategy makes you more believable than stating you’re “working on a better future in general”.

 What about us?

 At TANATEX , we support sustainability programs that we believe are important.
-We have a high focus on water savings and the limitation (or even avoidance) of hazardous chemicals, which is reflected in the programs we’re involved in.
+We have a high focus on water savings and the limitation (or even avoidance) of hazardous chemicals.
+This is reflected in the programs we’re involved in.
 In all of our activities, we keep this focus in mind, whether we’re developing, fine-tuning or co-creating with partners.
 We believe in the power of certification programs, but we also feel there’s more work to do.
 As a textile chemical provider, we have a responsibility in helping our customers (and their customers) by developing new and more sustainable products.
-This way, we create a movement at the very beginning of the production process, making it easier for other partners in the supply chain to follow into our footsteps.
+This way, we create a movement at the very beginning of the production process.
+As a result, making it easier for other partners in the supply chain to follow into our footsteps.
 And hopefully, one day we’ll be able to create the list that exceeds every MRSL in the textile industry.